 - partner of RimAsia GP.
-Mr. Wei, one of our directors, is the sole director of RimAsia Ltd. RimAsia, RimAsia GP, RimAsia Ltd. and Mr. Wei has the sole power to vote and dispose of our common stock held by RimAsia.
-RimAsia is included as a selling stockholder in this offering. - (9) Madam Zhang is the General Manager of Erye and a principal shareholder of EET.
-The table above does not include 175,000 shares of our common stock to be issued to Madam Zhang upon our receipt of all necessary PRC approvals in connection with the Merger. - (10)Enhance is a Shanghai corporation and a subsidiary of Enhance Holding Corporation.
-This number includes warrants to purchase up to 4,000,000 shares of our common stock which are exercisable within 60 days of November 16, 2009. - (11)Fullbright is a corporation organized under the laws of the British Virgin Islands and is the wholly-owned subsidiary of EET.
+Mr. Wei, one of our directors, is the sole director of RimAsia Ltd. RimAsia, RimAsia GP, RimAsia Ltd. and Mr. Wei has the sole power to vote and dispose of our common stock held by RimAsia. - (9) Madam Zhang is the General Manager of Erye and a principal shareholder of EET.
+The table reflects (i) 203,338 shares of our common stock issued to Fullbright upon our receipt of all necessary PRC approvals, and (ii) 175,000 shares of our common stock issued to Madam Zhang upon our receipt of all necessary PRC approvals in connection with the Merger. - (10)Enhance is a Shanghai corporation and a subsidiary of Enhance Holding Corporation.
+This number includes warrants to purchase up to 4,000,000 shares of our common stock which are exercisable within 60 days of January 15, 2010. - (11)Fullbright is a corporation organized under the laws of the British Virgin Islands and is the wholly-owned subsidiary of EET.
 Fullbright, EET, Shi Mingsheng, Zhang Jian and Ding Weihua have shared power to vote and dispose of the shares of our common stock held by Fullbright and, as a result, may be deemed to beneficially own the shares of our common stock held by Fullbright.
-The table does not reflect (i) 203,338 shares of our common stock to be transferred to Fullbright upon our receipt of all necessary PRC approvals and (ii) 2,080,000 shares of our common stock that were pledged to us in connection with the Merger. - (12)See footnotes 1 9 and 11.
-Includes options to purchase 25,000 shares of common stock granted to Christopher Duignan, VP, Finance, on November 30, 2009, which options are exercisable within 60 days of November 16, 2009.
+The table reflects (i) 203,338 shares of our common stock issued to Fullbright upon our receipt of all necessary PRC approvals; and (ii) 2,080,000 shares of our common stock that were pledged to us in connection with the Merger. - (12) See footnotes 1 9 and 11.
+Includes options to purchase 25,000 shares of common stock granted to Christopher Duignan, VP, Finance, on November 30, 2009, which options are exercisable within 60 days of January 15, 2010.